Methods Summary and Data Tables

 Limitations

 Due to changes in the indicators and refinements in the methodology, SDG Index rankings and scores from one edition cannot be compared with the results from previous editions.
-However, Part 2 provides time series for the SDG Index, calculated retroactively using this year’s indicators and methods, providing results that are comparable across time.
-The full time series for the SDG Index are available for download online.
+However, Part 2 provides time series for the SDG Index calculated retroactively using this year’s indicators and methods, providing results that are comparable across time.
+The full time series for the SDG Index are available for download online and on our interactive data visualization at sdgtransformationcenter.org.

 Table A.2 | Major indicator and data gaps for the SDGs